-Some people get stuck in the investor conversation.
-But the reality is that investors will not be interested in your solutions unless they know you are filling a market need and have a team to help you implement your solutions.
+Many people get stuck in the investor conversation.
+However, investors will only be interested in your solutions if they know you are filling a market need and have a team to help you implement them.

 Challenge #5: Audience Temperature

 Another challenge is creating variations for different audience temperatures.
-Introductory Pitch Decks are usually between 5 – 15 slides.
-Your objective is to get your audience’s attention and book a meeting.
+Introductory Pitch Decks are usually between 5 and 15 slides.
+Your objective is to get your audience's attention and book a meeting.